haskell/cabal/Cabal/doc/installing-packages.rst

     the given CSS file to the directory with the generated HTML files (renamed to ``hscolour.css``) rather than linking to it.

-.. _setup-install:
+.. _cabal-install:

-setup install
+cabal install
 -------------

-.. program:: setup install
+.. program:: cabal install

 Copy the files into the install locations and (for library packages) register the package with the compiler, i.e. make the modules it contains available to programs.

-The `install locations <#installation-paths>`__ are determined by options to `setup configure`_.
+The `install locations <#installation-paths>`__ are determined by options to `cabal configure`_.

 This command takes the following options:

 .. option:: --global

     Register this package in the system-wide database.
-(This is the default, unless the :option:`setup configure --user` option was supplied to the ``configure`` command.)
+(This is the default, unless the :option:`cabal configure --user` option was supplied to the ``configure`` command.)

 .. option:: --user

     Register this package in the user's local package database.
-(This is the default if the :option:`setup configure --user` option was supplied to the ``configure`` command.)
+(This is the default if the :option:`cabal configure --user` option was supplied to the ``configure`` command.)

-.. _setup-copy:
+.. _cabal-copy:

-setup copy
+cabal copy
 ----------

 Copy the files without registering them.
 This command is mainly of use